 He has exhibited in New York, Chicago, London, Beirut and Rome.
 His work is also held in various private collections worldwide.

-The artwork ranges from landscape-influenced, abstract paintings to large figurative, dance-inspired, works on canvas.
+The artwork ranges from landscape-influenced, abstract paintings to large figurative, dance-inspired, works on canvas and Sculpture.
 Also limited edition prints and drawings in all media.